mP1/walkingkooka-text-cursor-parser-ebnf/README.md

 REPEATING = { SPACE }
 ```

-Defines a rule that matches zero or more spaces, lets pretend SPACE means " " or char 32.
+Defines a rule that matches zero or more spaces, lets pretend SPACE means " " or char 32 which means the above rule
+matches a sequence of zero or more SPACES.